graphql/graphql-spec/spec/Section 3 -- Type System.md

 specified by this document.

-Note: Custom scalars should also summarize the specified format and provide examples in their description.
-See the GraphQL scalars [implementation guide](https://scalars.graphql.org/implementation-guide) and see [custom scalar specification templates](https://scalars.graphql.org/) at [scalars.graphql.org](https://scalars.graphql.org/).
+Note: Custom scalars should also summarize the specified format and provide examples in their description; see the GraphQL scalars [implementation guide](https://scalars.graphql.org/implementation-guide) for more guidance.

 **Result Coercion and Serialization**